 Download: PDF | Word

 A Hawaii 10 day Notice to Comply or Vacate eviction form is used for a curable breach of the lease.
-Lease violations include failing to maintain the premises in a clean and sanitary manner or interfering with the peace and enjoyment of other persons.
-The tenant has the option to fix the violation, but if they fail to comply, they must move out of the premises within ten (10) calendar days.
+Examples of lease violations include failing to maintain the premises in a clean and sanitary manner or interfering with the peace and enjoyment of other persons.

 Hawaii Immediate Notice to Vacate